ksb25395/Community-Detection/README.md

 # Community-Detection
+This project is done as a final Capstone project for the Coursera OOP Specialization by UC San Deigo.

 Community Detection in Complex Networks.

 Detect Communities in Complex Networks using Girvan Newman Algorithm based on Betweenness Measure and the Newman's Fast Greedy Algorithm for community detection using modularity.